 The intention is to develop students' mathematical skills and knowledge, through oral, written, graphic and practical work.
-This should be in a manner which encourages confidence, enabling the individual to apply skills to both everyday and theoretical situations in order to find solutions to problems.
-We aim to develop each student's ability and confidence to cope with practical aspects of everyday life at work, at home and in leisure activities.
+This should be in a manner which encourages confidence, enabling the individual to apply skills to both every day and theoretical situations in order to find solutions to problems.
+We aim to develop each student's ability and confidence to cope with practical aspects of everyday life at work, at home and in social activities.

 Key Stage 3

 Mathematics is a core subject which is studied throughout the students’ academic life.
 Students gain excellent mathematical developments which underpins the technological and information revolution that have transformed the modern world that the subject is far more valuable than just an important tool for Scientists, Engineers and Financial Analysists.

 Mathematics is a study of patterns and structure.
 Mathematicians are key individuals in such wide variety of roles in today’s world because of their ability to think abstractly and to generalise concepts.
 These skills define the intention of the Mathematics curriculum at Knole Academy.
 At K3 we follow Mathematics Mastery Scheme of Work.